home-assistant/home-assistant.io/source/_integrations/rest.markdown

   required: false
   type: [string, list]
 json_attributes:
   description: A list of keys to extract values from a JSON dictionary result and then set as sensor attributes.
+If the endpoint returns XML with the text/xml content type, it will automatically be converted to JSON according to this specification: https://www.xml.com/pub/a/2006/05/31/converting-between-xml-and-json.html
-  reqired: false
+  required: false
   type: [string, list]
+json_path_attributes:
+  description: A jsonpath (https://goessner.net/articles/JsonPath/) that refereances the location of the json_attributes in the json content.
+  required: false
+  type: string
 force_update:
   description: Sends update events even if the value hasn't changed.
 Useful if you want to have meaningful value graphs in history.
-  reqired: false
+  required: false
   type: boolean
   default: false
 {% endconfiguration %}